Fergus-Meldrum/docker-laravel-mysql-notes-app/README.md

+# Notes App

+This basic notes app allows you to register and create an account, which you can then use to log in.
+Once logged in, you can create, list, view, and edit your notes.
+The app also provides options to delete notes either temporarily or permanently.
+When you soft delete a note, it moves to a "trashed" folder, from where it can be permanently deleted.
+All data is stored in a MySQL database, ensuring that your information is persistently saved.

 ## Skills Demonstrated

 ### Docker:

--   Proficiency in using Docker for containerization.
+Proficiency in using Docker for containerization.

 ### MVC Architecture:

--   Knowledge of the Model-View-Controller pattern.
+Knowledge of the Model-View-Controller pattern.

 ### Tailwind CSS:

--   Styling frontend components with Tailwind CSS.
+Styling frontend components with Tailwind CSS.

 ### Laravel: